updated July 2009

 this monthheader

 July is usually a wonderful month, and a very busy one if all the produce is to be harvested.
 Fruit like raspberries should come thick and fast and will have to be picked on a daily basis.
-We had a great crop of strawberries but these are now finished and the redcurrants were stolen by pigeons, along with half the gooseberries.
-Soon we will be picking vegetables like french beans and courgettes and cucumbers, which are all individual enough plants to be watered occasionally, and so are doing well..
-If the veg is not picked they will produce seed and give up the will to live, even in a normal year, let alone in the current drought, so failure to spend time picking is a double whammy, you lose the present and future produce.
-It is important to engage a friend to cover for you if you go on holiday, otherwise you face the disappointment of more than just weeds on your return.
+Hopefully we will be picking vegetables like French beans and courgettes and cucumbers soon.
+If these are not picked they will produce seed and give up the will to live, even in a normal year, so failure to spend time picking is a double whammy, you lose the present and future produce.
 What better than to spend the early evening gathering in the crops and then preparing them for the freshest and tastiest dinner you can imagine.(see Basil and Doyle in the recipe section) No time for planting now, although salad crops will still be a worthwhile digression to maintain the supply through to the first frosts.
 In case June plantings have not been made, I have included June's table below.

 Gooseberries